kpomeroy1979/Device-Code-Phishing/DeviceCodeFlow/README.md

-You should just be able to run this python script, it might need a dependancy or 2.
-By default this will just give you a URL / CODE that you can use to execute the attack.
-There is the option to setup a gmail integration account in order to send a phishing email
+Code updated to poll for 15 minutes instead of the default five minutes.

-Here are instructions on how to setup your gmail account's app password. https://support.google.com/mail/answer/185833?hl=en
+Instructions on how to setup your gmail account's app password. https://support.google.com/mail/answer/185833?hl=en